solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 controls.

-![This image demonstrates how the Azure Resource Manager provides a robust, secure interface to Azure resources.](media/consistent-management-layer.png "Azure Resource Manager explained")
+![This image demonstrates how the Azure Resource Manager provides a robust, secure interface to Azure resources.]

 Access control to all Azure services is offered via the Azure role-based access control (Azure RBAC) natively built into the management platform.